DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/trainee.html.md

         string, required (must not be more than one year in the future)
       </p>
       <p class="govuk-body">
         The start date of the Initial Teacher Training part of their course.
-Dates should be in ISO 8601 format.
       </p>
       <p class="govuk-body">
         Example: <code>2024-03-11</code>